Mustana/assignmentTest/README.md

 # assignmentTest

-Please download the zip and run index.html to review the exercise.
+Please download the zip and serve the folder from a webserver and access index.html though localhost.

 How I did it?
 I used some random json data and display them through angularjs